BioPhoton/ngRe/README.md

 ### Encapsulation and Instantiation

-The goal here is to evaluate aproaches of encapsulating statemanagement into a service.
+The goal here is to evaluate approaches of encapsulating state-management into a service.
 As this is trivial in angular we directly go to the example.

 **Simple approach:**